University Notices 2023-2024 Catalog Year

 The University’s policies cover access and equity in the administration of education, programs, services and activities throughout all divisions, departments and units of the University.

 Questions regarding the University’s nondiscrimination statement or compliance with the laws applicable thereto should be directed to person and office identified below.

 Director of Equity, Ethics, and Compliance and Title IX Coordinator

 Florida Gulf Coast University

 (239)745-4366 or TTY: 711

-The Office of the Ombudsman was established by the Florida Legislature to assist students in resolving problems and conflicts.
-The ombudsman reports directly to the president and provides a prompt, impartial, and confidential means of facilitating dialogue between parties on campus.
-The office also provides a means of resolving differences, apart from formal grievance procedures.
+The Office of the Ombuds was established by the Florida Legislature to assist students, faculty, and staff in resolving concerns.
+The Ombuds reports directly to the President and provides a prompt, impartial, and confidential means of discussing options to resolve conflicts and concerns.

 Student Right to Know/Campus SecurityToggle More Info

 The Student Right-To-Know Act amended the Higher Education Act of 1963 (HEA) to require all institutions of higher education participating in any program under HEA Title IV to disclose the completion or graduation rate of certificate or degree-seeking, full-time students.
 Information related to graduation rates is available on the FGCU Institutional Research website under data and reports.